jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

 ### Top Mistakes by Developers new to Cordova/Phonegap ###

-1. **There are four similar systems, Cordova, Phonegap, Phonegap SDK (or IDE), and Phonegag Build.
+1. **There are four similar systems, Cordova, Phonegap, Cordova/Phonegap SDK (or IDE), and Phonegag Build.
 People often confuse the four very similar systems and get tangled in minor variations that differentiate them.**<p />
   Oddly enough, the best explanation comes from something built on top of Angular, and wraps the Cordova/Phonegap CLI. - *Ionic*.

   From the Ionic Blog *[The Last Word on Cordova and PhoneGap](http://blog.ionic.io/what-is-cordova-phonegap/)*